-All classes offer a unique syllabus, created by School Director Carlos Valcárcel, designed to bring consistency and based on traditional classical ballet.
+All classes offer a unique syllabus and is designed to bring consistency and based on traditional classical ballet.
 The syllabus is taught in all divisions of the school and is followed by every faculty member.
 All classes offer live piano accompaniment in order to foster an understanding of the relationship between movement and music.
-The School of Ballet Arizona is now accepting international students for Upper Division and Studio Company positions.
+The School of Ballet Arizona accepts international students for Upper Division and Studio Company positions.

-The Children’s Division offers an introduction to the art of ballet by promoting the exploration of creativity and expression through movement.
+The Children’s Division (ages 4 and up) offers an introduction to the art of ballet by promoting the exploration of creativity and expression through movement.
 Our new syllabus is created to introduce children into ballet technique work.
 Once students complete this Division, they will have knowledge of basic barre and center work.

 - No previous ballet training is necessary; however our Children’s Division requires an evaluation prior to enrollment in the School.